Cove and John: Location

 It is located about 19 miles southeast of the capital city Georgetown.
 The Atlantic Ocean sits to the North; and some of the country's largest rice fields are just beyond its southern horizon.

 Culture

 The population is over 90% Indo-Guyanese with a small group of Chinese and Amerindian families.
 The culture is very similar to that of the rest of the British Caribbean, but with, according to the locals, an East Indian flair.

-In the beginning, the culture of Cove and John resembled very much that of India, but as African and Chinese infiltrated the village a slight variety was added.
+In the beginning, the culture of Cove and John resembled very much that of India, but as African and Chinese relocated to the village a slight variety was added.
 The residents of Cove and John, Indo-Guyanese, Afro-Guyanese, and Chinese Guyanese brought their foods, traditions, religion and customs with them.

 Over the years, the population of Indians has lost their mother tongue completely, and although Indian music remains very popular, the English language, with a slight Creole touch, has taken complete control.
 No one speaks Hindi anymore in Cove and John, and it is considered a dead language.